hosseinoliabak/cisco/Routing/02_transport_layer.md

 * *Transport Services* vs *Data Link* Services
   * Similarities:
     * Both provide point-to-point connection
+      * point-to-point means one path to the destination.
+When a packet goes in one end, it must come out the other end!
     * Both have to deal with error control, sequencing, flow control, retransmission, etc
   * Differences:
     * Transport connection is indirect